hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/livesql-and-crud.md

 LIMIT 50
 ```

-## Previewing Criteria Searches
+## Previewing SQL

-Since these searches are processed by the LiveSQL engine, they the generated native queries can be previewed as in any LiveSQL
+Since `selectByCriteria()` are implemented by the LiveSQL engine, the generated native SQL queries can be previewed
-query.
+in the same way other LiveSQL queries are.
 See [Previewing LiveSQL](previewing-livesql.md) for details.